romancin/rutorrent-flood-docker/README.md

 ```

 ## Changelog
+v4.1.0 (10/09/2020): Fixed PluginCheckPort plugin.
+You will no longer see 'Bad response from server: (500 [error,initportcheck])' error message in ruTorrent.

 v4.0.4 (04/07/2020): Updated to Alpine 3.11 and latest package versions

 v4.0.2 (31/03/2020): Corrected rutorrentMobile plugin installation (Thanks @jorritsmit!!) and fixed instantsearch plugin